- Home

 About FCC

-The Federal Contracting Certificate (FCC) program is an advanced-level certification that is designed to provide training to research administration professionals, departmental Business Managers, and faculty who currently manage federal contracts or would like to be proficient in federal contracting.
-The certification includes five core courses and two electives and will be taught by Office of Research Administration, Procurement, DHTS Information Security and Office of Sponsored Programs.
+The Federal Contracting Certificate (FCC) program is an advanced-level certification designed to train research administration professionals, departmental Business Managers, and faculty who currently manage federal contracts or would like to be proficient in federal contracting.
+The certification includes five core courses and two electives and will be taught by the Office of Research Administration, Procurement, DHTS Information Security, and Office of Sponsored Programs.

 FCC Program Details